Ukrainian drones strike major Russian iron ore plant | Headlines

 Ukrainian drones strike major Russian iron ore plant

+Kursk governor Roman Starovoit said a second drone had hit the Mikhailovsky GOK iron ore plant which is owned by Metalloinvest, Russia's largest iron ore producer, around two hours after announcing the first such strike.
+He posted on social media that Russian anti-air defences were in operation and urged people to remain calm.

-Unverified video footage on Russian Telegram channels showed plumes of black smoke soaring into the sky and damage at the plant, apparently after the first strike.
-"Today, as a result of a drone attack in the Zheleznogorsky district, a fuel tank at the fuel and lubricants warehouse of the Mikhailovsky Mining and Processing Plant caught fire," Metalloinvest said in a statement, after the first attack.
+Unverified video footage on Russian Telegram channels showed plumes of black smoke rising into the sky and damage at the plant, apparently after the first strike.
+"Today, as a result of a drone attack in the Zheleznogorsky district, a fuel tank at the fuel and lubricants warehouse of the Mikhailovsky Mining and Processing Plant caught fire," Metalloinvest said in a statement after the first attack.

-It said the plant was working as normal.
+The company said in separate statements after both strikes that the plant was working as normal.
 "There were no casualties.
 The necessary measures are currently being taken to extinguish the fire."

-Starovoit blamed Kyiv for the attack on Kursk region's Zheleznogorsky district, which is known for its iron mines and is located around 90km (56 miles) from the Ukrainian frontier.
+Starovoit blamed Kyiv for the attacks on the plant in Kursk region's Zheleznogorsky district, which is known for its iron mines and is located around 90 km (56 miles) from the Ukrainian frontier.
 He said later that there was a risk of missile strikes on the area.
 Mikhailovsky GOK is one of the largest iron ore mining and processing facilities in Russia.
-Through open-pit mining, Mikhailovsky GOK develops an iron ore deposit with proven reserves of 10.4 billion tonnes, according to Metalloinvest.
+Through open-pit mining, Mikhailovsky GOK is developing an iron ore deposit with proven reserves of 10.4 billion tonnes, according to Metalloinvest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)